30 Days to Family®

 Dosage

-Specialists handle two cases at a time and aim to contact all of the child’s adult family members within one week.
+Specialists handle two cases at a time and aim to contact all of the child’s adult family members within the first week of services.
 Specialists conduct visits to each potential caregiver’s home for an average of 3 hours per visit.
-The program aims to place children with a family member within 30 days and to identify two backup placement options from the family.
+Within 30 days, the program aims to place children with a family member and identify at least two backup placement options within the family.
 Following placement, Specialists will follow up with the child’s case manager or caregiver via phone or email at 2 weeks and at 1, 3, 6, and 12 months.

 Location/Delivery Setting